no3Ldev/BackendTest-WebSocketAPI/README.md

 # Backend Test - Web API with WebSocket
 This is a sample ASP.NET Core Web API project that exposes both classic Web API and WebSockets endpoints to process API requests in JSON format from client.
-It use Microsoft Azure Database for PostgreSQL as its datasource and Entity Framework Core for its data operations such as user registration and authentication, session management, and verification code system.
+It uses Microsoft Azure Database for PostgreSQL as its datasource and Entity Framework Core for its data operations such as user registration and authentication, session management, and verification code system.

 ## Technologies Used:
 * ASP.NET Core 5.0 Web API